WHO/Europe, UNFPA and partners commit to take measures to advance midwifery

 The UNESCO Commission announced the decision last Friday.
 The German proposal will be officially submitted in March 2019, and the decision on its acceptance will be made at the end of 2020.

 In 2016, midwifery was included in the German National Register of Intangible Cultural Heritage.
-Midwifery is one of the oldest professions in the world.
-Its inclusion in the German National Register of Intangible Cultural Heritage by UNESCO emphasizes the historical importance of the work of midwives, and at the same time points to the current significance of the profession.
+Midwifery is one of the oldest practices in the world.
+Its inclusion in the German National Register of Intangible Cultural Heritage by UNESCO emphasizes the historical importance of the work of midwives, and at the same time points to the current significance of the practice.

 Award in Berlin